Learn how to use these backlink checker platforms to estimate how many links a website gets and which domains are improving their SEO.

 SEMrush Verdict

-Its our favorite all rounder, the data they have and how easy it is to read makes understanding your own and competitors site a simple task.
+SEMrush is our favorite all-rounder.
+The data they have and how easy it is to read makes understanding your own and competitors’ sites a simple task.

-We here at traffic masters use SEMrush daily to help check backlinks and keep an eye on our competitors using their traffic checker tool.
+We at Traffic Masters use SEMrush daily to check backlinks and monitor competitors using their traffic checker tool.

-SEMrush is paid service but we have a great 7 day free trial for our readers!
+SEMrush is a paid service, but we have a great 7 day free trial for our readers!

 Ahrefs